 When it comes to quitting tobacco, a one-size-fits-all approach can miss the mark.
 The needs and experiences of people who smoke are different than those who vape.
 Those with mental health conditions need different support than those without such challenges.
 People quitting for the first time have different expectations than those who have tried many times.

-This is why having a range of cessation approaches is crucial.
+This is why having more than 1 quit smoking method is crucial.
 But it’s not simply enough to offer different strategies.
 They need to be engaging, and they need to work.

 Research is in our DNA